Hermitian null loci: Introduction

 It has been shown in~\cite[Theorem A]{angella2022plurisigned} that for any closed submanifold $V\subset X$, It is important to emphasize that the assumption~\eqref{H} occurs in some contexts of complex differential geometry.
 For instance, if $\omega_X$ satisfies the following condition $\dc\omega_X=0$, ${\rm d}\omega_X\wedge {\rm d^c}\omega_X=0$ then by~\cite{chiose2016invariance}, it is equivalent to the volume with respect to a form belonging to the $\ddbar$-class $[\omega_X]$ is unchanged.
 That is, for any closed submanifold $V\subset X$,

-These metrics were introduced by Guan--Li~\cite{guan2010complex}, which are called the Guan--Li metrics in this paper, although they were probably studied earlier; cf.~\cite{FT11-astheno}. \end{remark} Given $\theta$ a smooth real (1,1) form on $X$, if $\theta$ is nef, we can define
+These metrics, introduced by Guan and Li~\cite{guan2010complex}, are referred to as the Guan--Li metrics in this article (cf. also~\cite{FT11-astheno}). \end{remark} Given $\theta$ a smooth real (1,1) form on $X$, if $\theta$ is nef (cf. Def.~\ref{def: nef}), we can define

-Although the form $(1-\varepsilon)\theta+\varepsilon\omega_X$ is not positive, one could find by definition, for any $\varepsilon>0$, a smooth function $\f_\varepsilon$ such that $\theta+\dc\f_\varepsilon\geq -\varepsilon\omega_X$ so that Hence the quantity $v_-(X,(1-\varepsilon)\theta+\varepsilon\omega_X)$ can be understood as $v_-(X,(1-\varepsilon)\theta+\varepsilon\omega_X+\dc(1-\varepsilon)\f_\varepsilon)$.
-Our main theorem is the following: \begin{bigthm} Let $X$ be a compact complex manifold equipped with a Hermitian metric $\omega_X$.
+Although the form $(1-\varepsilon)\theta+\varepsilon\omega_X$ is not positive, one could find, by definition, for any $\varepsilon>0$, a smooth function $\f_\varepsilon$ such that $\theta+\dc\f_\varepsilon\geq -\varepsilon\omega_X$ so that Hence, the quantity $v_-(X,(1-\varepsilon)\theta+\varepsilon\omega_X)$ can be understood as $v_-(X,(1-\varepsilon)\theta+\varepsilon\omega_X+\dc(1-\varepsilon)\f_\varepsilon)$.
+Our main theorem is the following. \begin{bigthm} Let $X$ be a compact complex manifold equipped with a Hermitian metric $\omega_X$.
 Assume that $\omega_X$ satisfies the condition~\eqref{H}.
 Let $\theta$ be a smooth real (1,1) form whose $\ddbar$ class is nef with $\widehat v_-(X,\theta)>0$.
 Then $[\theta]$ is big and